Bitbucket: Bitbucket Server vs. Bitbucket Data Center

 - High availability: If one cluster node goes down, then the remaining cluster node(s) can continue servicing requests so users should see little or no loss of availability.

-- Smart mirroring: Smart Mirroring can improve Git clone speeds for distributed teams working with large repositories.
+- Smart mirroring: Smart mirrors can improve Git clone speeds and configuration for distributed teams.

 For more information, see: